marichka-offen/marichka-offen/README.md

 <h1 align="center">Hi 👋, I'm Marichka</h1>
 <h3 align="center">A passionate frontend developer from 🇺🇸🇺🇦</h3>

-* 👀 I am currently in search of my next career opportunity.
-If you are part of an exceptional team seeking a new member, I would greatly appreciate the chance to connect with you!
+[//]: <> (* 👀 I am currently in search of my next career opportunity.
+If you are part of an exceptional team seeking a new member, I would greatly appreciate the chance to connect with you!)

 * 🌱 I’m currently getting my certification in **Next.js framework, Figma design and prototyping tool, and Three.js library**.
 Why?
 Because I love to learn, and these three are on my radar at the moment.